iamrobert/iamrobert.github.io/docs/adding_articles.md

 ---
 layout: article // for video tutorials use video_article
 title: The article title // if this is missing, the filename will be used to create a title
+description: A brief description of the article (around 160 characters)
 lang: en // the language code (e.g. german = de)
 ref: [unique id for article] // translations will have the same id
 ---